 You can find crows in different parts of the world, including Africa, Europe, America, and Asia.

-In some parts of Asia and Africa, crows lay their eggs between September and December.
+Crows lay their eggs in some parts of Asia and Africa between September and December.

 In North America, Europe, and North and Central Asia, crows lay eggs during their typical breeding season, from April to June.